StarRocks/starrocks/docs/en/ecosystem_release/starrocks-kubernetes-operator.md

 - **[Operator]** The `annotations` field in `service` can be updated. [#402](https://github.com/StarRocks/starrocks-kubernetes-operator/pull/402) [#399](https://github.com/StarRocks/starrocks-kubernetes-operator/pull/399)
 - **[Operator]** The modification of statefulset and deployment is patched instead of updated.
 It solves the problem that upgrading CN will cause all CN pods to be terminated and restarted when CN and HPA are enabled. [#397](https://github.com/StarRocks/starrocks-kubernetes-operator/pull/397)
 - **[Operator]** The modification of service object is patched instead of updated.
-It avoids the operator to overwrite the modification, for example, when a Kubernetes Cloud provider is used and the service object is modified by that Kubernetes Cloud provider. [#387](https://github.com/StarRocks/starrocks-kubernetes-operator/pull/387)
+It prevents the operator from overwriting the modification, for example, when a Kubernetes Cloud provider is used and the service object is modified by that Kubernetes Cloud provider. [#387](https://github.com/StarRocks/starrocks-kubernetes-operator/pull/387)
-- **[Operator]** Considered Cn Replicas when calculating component hash [#392](https://github.com/StarRocks/starrocks-kubernetes-operator/pull/392)
-- **[Helm Chart]** The typo in `storageSpec` in [starrockscluster.yaml](https://github.com/StarRocks/starrocks-kubernetes-operator/blob/main/helm-charts/charts/kube-starrocks/charts/starrocks/templates/starrockscluster.yaml) is correctified. [#385](https://github.com/StarRocks/starrocks-kubernetes-operator/pull/385)

 #### 1.9.0